mktran0417/DS-Unit-3-Sprint-2-SQL-and-Databases/module3-nosql-and-document-oriented-databases/README.md

 Then answer the following question in your `README.md` file:
 * How was working with MongoDB different from working with PostgreSQL?
 * What was easier, and what was harder?
+  MongoDB is quite nice in the sense that the things are immediately related and doesn't require joining tables to find what connects to what.
+It also makes a bit more sense in terms of say increasing item sizes to me versus looking at a whole list of characters with x items like in SQL.
+## Answers
+  Accessing data is much easier in my opinion in mongodb and the formatting is much nicer as I come from a JS background.
+For a game I'd also imagine a nonsql approach would be better than an sql approach and that certainly feels the case when I look at the structure of MongoDb vs SQL.
+That's just my two cents though!
 Please turn in the MongoDB python file you used to generate the documents as well as your `README.md`.
 It is suggested to then revisit the first two modules, rework/complete things as needed, and review the content with fresh eyes the SQL approach.
 Compare and contrast, and come prepared to claass with questions  - the main topic will will discuss will be database differences and tradeoffs!